k2view-academy/K2View-Academy/articles/17_fabric_credentials/01_fabric_credentials_overview.md

 It is also possible to skip the sync process between Fabric user and System DB (e.g. Cassandra) user by setting **READ_ONLY_AUTHENTICATORS** in the [config.ini](/articles/02_fabric_architecture/05_fabric_main_configuration_files.md#configini) file to **true**.
 By default, this parameter is set to **false**.

 ## Setting Credentials
-Define credentials, either by Admin UI (Security tab) or by Fabric commands, as follows:
+Define credentials by either Admin UI (Security tab) or Fabric commands, as follows:
 - Create a new role ([command](/articles/17_fabric_credentials/02_fabric_credentials_commands.md#create-role)).
 - Assign a security profile to a role ([command](/articles/17_fabric_credentials/02_fabric_credentials_commands.md#assign-security_profile-security_profile-to-role-role)).
 - Create an API Key ([command](/articles/17_fabric_credentials/02_fabric_credentials_commands.md#create-token)).